Approximating fixed size quantum correlations in polynomial time: Representation theory

-The center to $R$ decomposes into a direct sum of primitive central idempotents, each projecting onto an isotypical component of $R^{\circ}$.
-Characters encode how minimal central idempotents are constructed as linear combinations of group elements. \begin{remark} Clearly, the image of $g\in End(V)$ is in $\End{\KG}{V}$ if and only if $g\in Z\lrbracket{\KG}$. \end{remark}
+The center of $R$ is spanned by the primitive central idempotents, each projecting onto an isotypical component of $R^{\circ}$.
+Characters encode how minimal central idempotents are constructed as linear combinations of group elements. \begin{remark} Clearly, for $x\in\KG$, the image of $x$ in $\End{}{V}$ lies in $\End{\KG}{V}$ if $x\in Z\lrbracket{\KG}$. \end{remark}

-We will also be needing the Wedderburn-Artin theorem for algebras over a field.
+We will also be needing the Artin--Wedderburn theorem for algebras over a field.